ton/PLYwoot/README.md

 const std::vector<Vertex> vertices = ply_is.readElement<Vertex, VertexLayout>();
 ```

-##### Improving read performance by packing properties
+#### Improving read performance by packing properties

-PLYwoot will copy each individual PLY property into each `Vertex` instance separately in the last code fragment that we saw.
+PLYwoot will copy each individual PLY property separately in the last code fragment that we saw.
 This can be improved a bit further.
-In case we know that the struct member variables are laid out consecutively in memory using standard C++ alignment rules, the PLY properties can be directly `memcpy`'d into each `Vertex` instance.
+In case we know that the struct member variables are laid out consecutively in memory using standard C++ alignment rules, the three `x`, `y`, and `z` PLY properties can be directly `memcpy`'d into each `Vertex` instance.
 This can be done by packing the three target member types into a `plywoot::reflect::Pack` type as follows:

 ```cpp
 using VertexLayout = plywoot::reflect::Layout<plywoot::reflect::Pack<double, 3>>;
 ```

-This will significantly speed up parsing performance, as the three PLY properties `x`, `y`, and `z` will be `memcpy`'d at the same time into a `Vertex` instance.
+This tells PLYwoot that three consecutive PLY properties should be mapped on `double` target member types.
+Parsing performance is greatly improved in this way, as the three PLY properties `x`, `y`, and `z` will be `memcpy`'d at the same time into a `Vertex` instance.
 In principle, `plywoot::reflect::Pack` could be an implementation detail in the sense that PLYwoot could be smart enough to do automatic packing of target member types, but this has not been implemented yet.

-##### Skipping over properties in the target type
+#### Skipping over properties in the target type

 As we saw, using `plywoot::reflect::Skip` can be used to skip over unwanted PLY property data.
 But suppose we would like to skip over a member variable in the target type, this can be done as well.
 For example, suppose our `Vertex` type has a slightly different form, where each vertex also stores a UV-coordinate.
 For the sake of this argument, assume the UV-coordinate is laid out before the X, Y, Z coordinate in memory: